-To get a clearer picture of what DevOps is, it can be useful to look at what DevOps isn’t.
-DevOps was created in response to issues that came from longstanding workplace traditions of having siloed teams, and deploying products only after they had been fully completed.
-In a company with a traditional process, for example, an engineering team would finish the code, hand it off to a testing team, which would test the product, which would then hand it off to an operations team to maintain the software.
+DevOps was created in response to issues that came from longstanding workplace traditions of having siloed teams—or completely separate teams for development, testing, and operations in relation to any single product.
+For example, in a company with a traditional process, an engineering team would write the product code, then hand it off to a testing team to test the product's functionality, and would then hand it off to an operations team to maintain the software long term.

 There are a few core principles at work in DevOps.
 Largely broken down, they include:

-Culture: A successful DevOps integration is often tied to a culture of collaboration, experimentation, and continuous learning.
+Culture: A successful DevOps culture is often tied to a spirit of improved collaboration, experimentation, and continuous learning.
 This might mean teams make sure time is allocated to improve work, teams are rewarded for taking risks, and members are able to learn from others within and without their teams.

 Automation: DevOps places a heavy emphasis on automating as much as possible.
 This can reduce time spent on repetitive and time-consuming tasks, and increase deployment speed.
-A DevOps team for example might automate testing processes so that developers can receive feedback early and frequently.
+A DevOps team might, for example, automate testing processes so that developers can receive feedback early and frequently.

 A couple of key practices make DevOps what it is.
 These include:

 Continuous integration (CI): Continuous integration means feedback from stakeholders and fixes are integrated into a product continually.
 This can mean both automating processes in which fixes are integrated, and creating a culture in which continuous integration happens.

 Continuous delivery (CD): Continuous delivery is when changes to a product (likely your code) are integrated automatically so that the product is always in a deployable state.
 This means that code can be deployed in short time frames (daily, weekly, and so on).